Abbey Adams Logo

 clear indication of how or why, it does not establish that it is more likely

-she fell from a certain location on the catwalk because no
+than not she fell from a certain location on the catwalk because no

 guardrails were in place to prevent the fall.
 Appellees believe that, under the